-You may find that your project ends earlier than April 30, 2020, or that you're ready to submit your report earlier than July 31, 2020.
+You may find that your project ends earlier than September 30, 2020, or that you're ready to submit your report earlier than December 31, 2020.
 You are always welcome to submit your final report early.
 If that is the case, you'll need to contact the CLIR Grants Team at recordingsatrisk@clir.org so we can start the reporting process.

 Grant reports are submitted through the same portal you used to submit your application, called SM Apply.
-We've included the URL for all of CLIR's grant programs here.
-You can also find this on the Recipient Resources page on the Recordings At Risk website.
-All communication and reminders for reporting will be sent to the primary principal investigator (or PI), so if there are any others involved in project work who need such notifications, you will need to send us names and contact information for those people.
+You can also find a link to this on the Recipient Resources page on the Recordings At Risk website.
+All communication and reminders for reporting will be sent to the primary principal investigator (or PI), but there's no limit to the number of other project staff that can be kept in the loop.
+If there are any others involved in project work who need such notifications, you will need to send to our program email address the names and contact information for those people.
 Please share this information as soon as possible so we can keep our records up to date.

 If you can, you should login to SM Apply using the same email address and password you used to create your application.
 If you use these same credentials, you should automatically see the reporting form for your project when you log in.
-If you forget these credentials or lose access to them for any reason (for example, if the person who created your application leaves your organization), you will need to contact us through the program email: recordingsatrisk@clir.org so that we can link your report to the correct credentials.
+If you forget these credentials or lose access to them for any reason (for example, if the person who created your application leaves your organization), you will need to contact us through the program email (recordingsatrisk@clir.org) so that we can link your report to the correct credentials.

-One way to future-proof your team's access to the report would be to log in using the application credentials, hit "start" to pretend like you're starting your report, then add other team members' email addresses as "collaborators" on your report.
+An additional way to future-proof your team's access to the report is to log in using the application credentials, hit "start" to pretend like you're starting your report, then add other team members' email addresses as "collaborators" on your report.
 Collaborators will then receive an automatic invitation to verify their email addresses and create their own passwords to access the system.
 Once they do this, they will also be able to log in to view the report and enter data.
 One of the system's safety measures insures that only the primary principal investigator is able submit a report, so if one of the collaborators eventually needs to submit, that person will still need to contact us to make sure this can happen.